david-istvan/ethereum-cloning-tse-replication-package/README.md

 ### Reproduction of the cleaned data (`/01_data/clonedata/duplicates`)

-Follow the steps below to reproduce the cleaned data in `/01_data/clonedata/duplicates`.
+Follow the steps below to reproduce the cleaned data in `/01_data/clonedata/duplicates` from the raw data in `/01_data/clonedata/raw` by bringing the contents of the `.xml` files into a consolidated form.

 The cleaned data is used in the data preparation scripts.
 The cleaned data is included in this replication package in folder `/01_data/clonedata/duplicates`, but it can be reproduced from the raw data by following the steps below.